jjmojojjmojo/jjmojojjmojo.github.io/_build/content/boot-getting-started-with-clojure-in-10-minutes.rst

 This means you can distribute Boot scripts in the same manner as Python or Bash scripts - except dependencies are handled automatically.

-This concept is explored in the sister post to this one, [LINK TO BOOT SCRIPTING TUTORIAL HERE].
+This concept is explored in the sister post to this one, `Boot: Getting Started With Clojure In 10 Minutes <{filename}boot-getting-started-with-clojure-in-10-minutes.rst>`__

 Installation/Development Setup
 ------------------------------